 "There is no doubting the increasing significance of The BRIT School to the cultural life of the UK.
-As we approach our 30th birthday year, we can look back on many achievements.
-But especially the 9,000 plus students that the School has produced across the whole range of the arts, many of whom work within the 'creative economy' - now worth over £100bn to the country.
-The BRIT Trust, with monies received from the BRIT Awards, Classic BRITS, The MITS Awards and other events, gives the School important funding and, as its Chair and a former south London schoolboy, it is a pleasure to do so in order that the School can continue its excellent work."
+Now in our 29th year it has produced students across the whole range of the arts, many of whom work within the 'creative economy' - worth £101.5bn to the country.
+The BRIT Trust, with monies received from the BRIT Awards, Classic BRITS and other events, gives the School important funding and, as its Chair and a former south London schoolboy, it is a pleasure to do so in order that the School can continue its excellent work."